 When Telesat has experienced anomalies on orbit, our talented and experienced operations engineering team consistently developed operational techniques to maximize the life of the satellites' mission, while ensuring that critical operational capability is maintained.
-Through careful monitoring of operations, tracking of satellite performance and continued review and assessment of propellant reserves and satellite health, Telesat has successfully deorbited 20 Telesat satellites, representing a 100% success rate over Telesat's history.
+Through careful monitoring of operations, tracking of satellite performance and continued review and assessment of propellant reserves and satellite health, Telesat has successfully deorbited 21 Telesat satellites, representing a 100% success rate over Telesat's history.
 By responsibly removing spacecraft from orbit, we contribute to a safer space environment, free from debris, for generations to come.
 The Telesat operations team carefully tracks propellant usage over the life of each satellite and updates lifetime predictions as appropriate when the estimated amount of propellant remaining is refined.
 We utilize multiple techniques including detailed bookkeeping, PVT analysis, and special propellant gauging techniques defined by the satellite suppliers to ensure that we have the most accurate view of the remaining propellant.
 End of Service Life dates are modified accordingly to ensure an appropriate reserve is available to safely move the satellite to the graveyard orbit.

 Telesat has been active in the management of Space Situational Awareness (SSA) for our operational fleet throughout its history.
-Telesat shares orbital and maneuver planning data with other nearby operators, the US Space Force's Combined Space Operations Center, Space Data Association, Canadian Space Agency and others.
+Telesat shares orbital and maneuver planning data with other nearby operators, the US Space Force's Combined Space Operations Center, Space Data Association, and the Canadian Space Agency.
+Additionally, Telesat is an active member of the U.S. Office of Space Commerce Traffic Coordination System for Space (TraCSS) and the European Union's Space Surveillance and Tracking (EU SST) system.

 Telesat has well-established processes, refined through our extensive operational experience, to analyze Collision Data Messages and identify close approaches that may require maneuvers to protect the safety of our assets in space.
 These processes use an appropriate balance of automated screening and expert analyst reviews to ensure a robust approach to minimizing the risk of collisions with our fleet.